hilaryrobles/HilaryRobles/README.md

 # 👋 Hi, I'm Hilary Robles
   <a href="https://www.hilaryrobles.com/"><img src="https://img.shields.io/badge/hilaryrobles.com-9B59B6?&style=for-the-badge&logo=Google-Chrome&logoColor=white" /></a>

-I'm an IT Technician with a growing focus on Identity and Access Management.
-What started as a deep curiosity about technology has evolved into a clear direction, and I'm passionate about building a career at the intersection of security and identity.
-I'm currently gaining hands on experience in the field while sharpening my skills in Entra ID, PowerShell, and beyond.
+I'm an IT Technician with a passion for Identity and Access Management.
+From earning my Security+ to building hands on labs to working in IT, I've been intentional about every step of this journey.
+Right now I'm deepening my skills in Entra ID and PowerShell with my sights set on growing into a dedicated IAM role.

 ## Objective

-I aim to grow into a dedicated IAM professional, leveraging my hands on IT experience and security foundation to help organizations manage access, protect identities, and reduce risk across their environments.
+I want to grow into a dedicated IAM professional and help organizations answer one of the most important questions in security: who has access to what, and should they?

 ## Skills